apify/apify-docs/docs/data_collection_fundamentals/devtools_continued.md

 # [](#finish-devtools) Finish with DevTools

-In the first part of the DevTools tutorial, we were able to collect information about a single website from the [Alexa Top Sites index](https://www.alexa.com/topsites).
+In the first part of the DevTools tutorial, we were able to collect information about a single website from the <a href="https://www.alexa.com/topsites" target="_blank">Alexa Top Sites index</a>.
 If you missed the previous part, we suggest going through it to understand the basic concepts, but you don't need any of the code from there, we will start from scratch.

 ## [](#looping) Looping over elements

-If you're not familiar with the concept of loops in programming, [check out this tutorial](https://javascript.info/while-for).
-If you're not familiar with functions that iterate over an array, [this tutorial will help](https://javascript.info/array-methods#iterate-foreach).
+If you're not familiar with the concept of loops in programming, <a href="https://javascript.info/while-for" target="_blank">check out this tutorial</a>.
+If you're not familiar with functions that iterate over an array, <a href="https://javascript.info/array-methods#iterate-foreach" target="_blank">this tutorial will help</a>.

 First, we will use the `querySelectorAll()` function from the previous chapter to get an array of all the elements that contain the sites' data.